SimOgaard/SpetsDev/README.md

 multiple meshes get different world centers so they snap independent of eachothers. this can create flickering/inconsistent models when moving. look to player body capsule and head cube. this could be fixed by having a script on each static child, that on initilization, snaps the child in local space.

 try snapping the position of water or reflection camera, that might fix shadow?? idk??

+use blue noise instead of rand(float3), fastnoiselite noisetype: value might be just that

+unrecognized identifier 'SHADOW_COORDS' ??? toonshadersnap

+make flatshading work with geo and geosnap

 rework mouse point completely basically :-), i love my life :->